Plan your future with our Retirement Budget Calculator

 Example Calculation

-A retail store sells a product with a maximum daily usage of 15 units, an average daily usage of 7 units, and experiences a maximum lead time of 20 days with an average lead time of 10 days.
+An e-commerce retailer wants to calculate safety stock for a popular item with a maximum daily usage of 15 units, maximum lead time of 20 days, average daily usage of 7 units, and average lead time of 10 days.

 15